DaanJansen94/ebolaseq/README.md

 It is strongly recommended to always use a `remove.txt` file with the `--remove` option when running EbolaSeq.
 This file should contain sequence IDs that should be excluded from the analysis, particularly sequences obtained from cell culture passages, laboratory-adapted strains, artificially modified sequences, sequences from experimental infections, and other non-natural viral sequences.
 These sequences can bias analyses as they may not represent natural viral diversity.

+When creating large phylogenetic trees for Zaire ebolavirus, it is recommended to root the tree using sequences from the 1976 Yambuku outbreak, as this represents the first documented outbreak of the virus.

 ### Input File Formats

 1. Consensus file (optional):